sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 # Holocene Mega Timeline

+The scale is key here.
+We aren't looking for droughts, or floods, or famines.
+We are looking for a convergence of the land burning, decade and century long famines, water flowing over mountains, civilizations wiped out, all at once.
+Understand the scale involved here.

+High-certainty ECDO-like geomagnetic-excursion cataclysms:
+- ~2000 BC, Gun-Yu, Ogyges, Exodus, Crete
+- ~3000 BC, recorded cataclysms from all cradles of civilization
+- ~9700 BC, end of Younger Dryas, Atlantis

+Promising:
+- 6200 BC, climate/historical anomalies, black/med sea refilling
+- 7500 BC, Tollman impact hypothesis, Uriel's Machine reference

+Potential:
+- 5400 BC, Nobulart's Noahic deluge date

+Require further investigation:
+- 400 BC, alexander the great, paleomagnetic anomalies

+Unlikely dates:
+- 550 AD, tree ring anomalies (might genuinely be a comet debris event, see paper in `biology`)
+- 1200 BC, Late Minoan 2, Egypt, paleoclimate anomalies

+Highly unlikely dates:
+- 1200 AD

 I still think there's so much work that can be done here.
 So many "if => then" ECDO implications that can be researched and fleshed out.
 The repo is turning into a proper goldmine but it's only the seeds for a proper refinement.
 Each lead could probably take a month to research properly.

-The scale is key here.
-We aren't looking for droughts, or floods, or famines.
-We are looking for a convergence of the land burning, decade and century long famines, water flowing over mountains, civilizations wiped out, all at once.
-Understand the scale involved here.

 ## Fine-Tuning